Suboxone vs Naloxone

 The key is checking in with an experienced physician licensed to prescribe this medication, who can advise you of the appropriate time frame based on your unique medical history.

 What are the side effects of Suboxone (buprenorphine/naloxone)?

 Like with any medication, some people experience side effects when taking Suboxone (buprenorphine/naloxone).
 These may subside over time.
 Common side effects include:

 - mouth pain

-Suboxone is a sublingual film.
+Suboxone is a sublingual film, and other brands of buprenorphine/naloxone come in the form of sublingual films and tablets.
 It is important to allow the medication to fully dissolve under the tongue or against the cheek (not chewing or swallowing) in order to receive the full dosage, as buprenorphine is not absorbed well in the stomach or intestines.

 Why is there naloxone in Suboxone?

 You may have heard of naloxone under the brand name Narcan.
 Narcan and other naloxone-only formulations are life-saving medications that can reverse an opioid overdose almost instantly.
 This means that if someone has too much of an opiate in their system, naloxone will bind more strongly to those receptors, knocking them free and reversing a potentially fatal overdose.